Casimir Markievicz: Early life and marriage

-In Paris, Markievicz styled himself as "Count Markievicz".
-When Constance's family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Russian Secret Police that he had taken the title "without right", and that there had never been a "Count Markievicz" in Poland.
+In Paris, Markiewicz styled himself as "Count Markievicz".
+When Constance's family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Tsarist Secret Police that he had taken the title "without right", and that there had never been a "Count Markievicz" in Poland.
 However, the Department of Genealogy in Saint Petersburg said that he was entitled to claim to be a member of the Szlachta, of whom there were several hundred thousand in 1900.
-Markievicz and Gore-Booth married in London in 1900, and their daughter, Maeve, was born the following year.
+Markiewicz and Gore-Booth married in London in 1900, and their daughter, Maeve, was born the following year.
 From 1902 the couple lived in Dublin.
 He continued to be known as "Count Markievicz" (and Constance as "Countess Markievicz"), and in the 1911 census gave his occupation as "Count (Russian nobility)".
-Stanislas later said in a letter that his father had not been a count.
+Stanisław later said in a letter that his father had not been a count.

 Artistic life

 Markievicz was part of the literary circle that centred on W. B. Yeats, Lady Gregory, J.M.
 Synge, and the Abbey Theatre.
 In 1910 he formed his own theatre company, the Independent Dramatic Company, which staged plays written by himself and starring his wife, Constance.